Scores of people turn up at houses of Army officers killed in encounter with terrorists in J&K

 However, Singh's wife was informed about it only on Thursday morning, he said.

-Holding on to his two-year-old granddaughter, Singh's father-in-law Jagdev told reporters that the slain officer had received the Sena Medal last year.
+Holding on to his two-year-old granddaughter Bani, Singh's father-in-law Jagdev told reporters that the slain officer had received the Sena Medal last year.

 "He was always smiling and ready to help others," he said.